 - Hilarious in Hindsight: The spaceship in "So Beautiful, So Dangerous" looks an awful lot like Kirby.

-Hype Backlash: The film is a perennial Cult Classic, but popular opinion has been steadily turning against it in recent years.
-There is much more adult-oriented animation available today than there was in the 1980s, and now that Heavy Metal has finally received a video release and it's no longer immensely difficult to find, everyone can see through the crappy writing, the mismanaged tone, and the needlessly gratuitous gore & nudity.
+- Hype Backlash: The film is a perennial Cult Classic, but popular opinion has been steadily turning against it in recent years.
+There is much more adult-oriented animation available today than there was in the 1980s, and now that Heavy Metal has finally received a video release and it's no longer immensely difficult to find, people end up disappointed with the writing and tone, and some are put off by the gratuitous gore & nudity.
 That said, most people still agree that the soundtrack kicks ass.

-MST3K Mantra: Since there were so many problems with production, the movie relies on the mantra a lot to make up for the plot holes and lack of continuity.
-As The Agony Booth pointed out, if a movie is so full of plot holes that you have to be completely stoned just to enjoy it, then it's not a good movie.
+- MST3K Mantra: Since there were so many problems with production, the movie relies on the mantra a lot to make up for the plot holes and lack of continuity.